linode/docs/docs/products/compute/compute-instances/guides/compute-migrations/index.md

 - If a Linode or Akamai administrator cancels the warm migration.
 - If the sources Linode stops responding, is shut down prior to the cross-host sync, or if the process is disturbed in any way.

-### What should I do if my warm migration (or resize) fails?
+### What should I do if my warm migration fails?

 - If your warm migration fails to complete after early initiation via Cloud Manager, Support will be notified.
 Once notified, there are two options that Support will use at their discretion:
     - Configure a new warm migration and let it proceed as scheduled without early initiation.
     - Configure a cold migration.
-You can then initiate the cold migration via the Cloud Manager or allow it to proceed as otherwise scheduled.
+Once configured by Support, you can then initiate the cold migration via the Cloud Manager or allow it to proceed as otherwise scheduled.

-- If a warm resize fails, you can either proceed with a cold resize or troubleshoot your instance's configuration to respect ACPI shutdowns.
+### What should I do if my warm resize fails?

-- If a warm migration or resize fails for any other reason, you may want to proceed with a cold option.
+- If a warm resize fails, you can either proceed with a cold resize (recommended) or troubleshoot your instance's configuration to respect ACPI shutdowns.

 ### What if my cross data center migration fails?